VickieL/stackoverflow_survey_analysis/README.md

 ## File Descriptions <a name="files"></a>

-There is 1 jupyter notebook available here to explore above questions.
+**survey_results_analysis.ipynb**: jupyter notebook available here to explore above questions.
 Each question has a title (Markdown cells) in the notebook, so it can be easily read from part to part.

+**survey_results_public.csv**: survey response data downloaded from Kaggle.
+This is the data source of our analysis.

+**survey_results_schema.csv**: survey schema data downloaded from Kaggle.
+This help us understand the survey questions.

+**survey_results_schema(analysis).xlsx**: Draft file I use to analysis questions, and some draft for data process.
+Readers DON'T need to read this file.

+**pictures folder**: it stores picture which might used for blog.
+Readers DON'T need to read this folder.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).
+The main findings of the code can be found at the post available [here](https://medium.com/@lsaicex/what-does-developer-really-care-about-e25d53387a5c).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>